SelfhostedPro/medicat-website/src/content/docs/medicat/Installation/download.md

 # Download

 1. Download Medicat from the [homepage](/)
-2. Ensure you're using a [supported drive](/docs/medicat/installation/supported-drives) in a recommended configuration.
+2. Ensure your drive meets all of the [requirements](/docs/medicat/installation/requirements)